FarnazMotamed/RedWine-Dataset-with-R/README.md

 In this project project I used R and apply exploratory data analysis(EDA) techniques to explore relationships in one variable to multiple variables and to explore a selected RedWineQuality dataset for distributions, outliers, and anomalies.

-EDA(exploratory data analysis) for WineQualityReds dataset using R the link to the html file is <https://rawgit.com/FarnazMotamed/RedWine-Dataset-with-R/master/winequalityreds.html>
+EDA(exploratory data analysis) for WineQualityReds dataset using R the link to the 'html' file is <https://rawgit.com/FarnazMotamed/RedWine-Dataset-with-R/master/winequalityreds.html>

 My favorite quote: